LearnCodeWeb/Activity-Log/README.md

 **Q: Does it work with Laravel 12?**
 A: Yes, but you must manually register the provider in `bootstrap/providers.php` — see the [Register Service Provider](#register-service-provider) section above.

+**Q: Does it support multi-tenancy with stancl/tenancy?**
+A: Yes!
+Move the published migration to `database/migrations/tenant/`, run `php artisan tenants:migrate`, and the package will work per-tenant automatically.
+See the [Multi-Tenant Setup](#-multi-tenant-setup-stancltenancy) section for full details.

 ---